carlson-work-Reno-Divorce-Attorney

 Will a Personal Injury Compensation Claim Impact My Benefits?

-When individuals sustain personal injuries due to accidents or incidents caused by others, they often face numerous challenges, including medical expenses, lost wages, and the potential for long-term disabilities.
-In such cases, pursuing a personal injury compensation claim can provide financial relief and help cover the costs associated with the injury.
-However, it’s crucial to understand how a claim impacts your benefits, including Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and other government assistance programs.
-In this blog post, we will explore the potential effects of a personal injury compensation claim on these benefits and provide valuable insights to help you navigate this complex terrain.
+Individuals who sustain personal injuries due to accidents or incidents caused by others often face numerous challenges.
+For instance, your medical expenses, wages, and the potential for long-term disability are compromised.
+In such cases, pursuing a personal injury compensation claim can provide relief.
+However, claims can also impact your benefits, including Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and other government assistance programs.
+In this blog post, we will explore the potential effects of a personal injury compensation claim on these benefits.

 Understanding Social Security Disability Insurance (SSDI)

-SSDI is a federal program designed to provide financial assistance to individuals who are unable to work due to a severe disability.
+SSDI is a federal program designed to provide financial assistance to individuals who cannot work due to a severe disability.
 Eligibility for SSDI is based on work history and the payment of Social Security taxes.
 Here are some key points to consider:

 • Non-Means-Tested Benefit: SSDI is not a means-tested benefit, meaning that your income and assets are generally not taken into account when determining eligibility or benefit amounts.

 • Impact on SSDI: If you receive SSDI benefits and pursue a personal injury compensation claim, the compensation you receive may impact your SSDI payments.
-The Social Security Administration (SSA) operates under the assumption that the compensation you receive is intended to replace lost wages, and as such, they may reduce your SSDI benefits accordingly.
+The Social Security Administration (SSA) operates under the assumption that the compensation you receive is intended to replace lost wages.
+For this reason, they may reduce your SSDI benefits.

 • Offset Calculation: The SSA uses a formula to calculate the offset, which considers both past and future benefits.
 The calculation involves comparing the total amount of compensation received to the “applicable limit” set by the SSA.
 If the compensation exceeds this limit, your SSDI benefits may be reduced.